ThomasBury/arfs/README.md

 All relevant feature selection means trying to find all features carrying information usable for prediction, rather than finding a possibly compact subset of features on which some particular model has a minimal error.
 This might include redundant predictors.
 All relevant feature selection is model agnostic in the sense that it doesn't optimize a scoring function for a *specific* model but rather tries to select all the predictors which are related to the response.

 This package implements 3 different methods (Leshy is an evolution of Boruta, BoostAGroota is an evolution of BoostARoota and GrootCV is a new one).
 They are sklearn compatible.
 See hereunder for details about those methods.
 You can use any sklearn compatible estimator with Leshy and BoostAGroota but I recommend lightGBM.
 It's fast, accurate and has SHAP values builtin.

-Moreover, it provides a module for performing pre-filtering (columns with too many missing values, zero variance, high-cardinality, highly correlated, etc.).
+It also provides a module for performing preprocessing and perform basic feature selection (autobinning, remove columns with too many missing values, zero variance, high-cardinality, highly correlated, etc.).
 Examples and detailled methods hereunder.

+Moreover, as an alternative to the all relevant problem, the ARFS package provides a MRmr feature selection which, theoretically, returns a subset of the predictors selected by an arfs method.

 ## Installation